ecmwf/earthkit-data/docs/guide/xarray/overview.rst

 Dimensions
 ++++++++++

-The generated Xarray dataset will have the following dimensions:
+The pivotal question when generating the Xarray dataset is how to form the dimensions.
+The :py:meth:`~data.readers.grib.index.GribFieldList.to_xarray` method has a number of options to control the dimensions.
+Please see more details in the :ref:`dimensions <xr_dim>` section.

 Profiles